-We accept students with a diverse array of qualifications, but especially encourage applications from those who have completed undergraduate coursework in biopsychology or neuroscience, or the other basic biological science areas that provide the background required for graduate training in behavioral neuroscience (e.g., biology,chemistry).
+We accept students with a diverse array of qualifications and encourage applications from those who have completed undergraduate coursework in biopsychology or neuroscience and other basic biological science areas that are useful for studies in behavioral neuroscience (e.g., biology,chemistry).
+Applicants are strongly

 Graduate Program Director

 Brief Overview of Program Requirements